 Calculator Hub

-Concrete bag weight does not change the volume formula — it changes how many bags you carry and how many trips you make.
-An 80 lb bag yields about 0.60 ft³; a 60 lb bag about 0.45 ft³.
+An 80 lb bag of concrete yields about 0.60 cubic feet; a 60 lb bag about 0.45 ft³ (verify your bag label).
+Bag weight does not change the volume formula — it changes how many bags you carry and how many trips you make.
 For the same slab, 80 lb bags mean fewer bags but heavier lifts.
 Below is a direct yield comparison with example counts.

 Use the Concrete Bags Calculator